France is America’s first and oldest ally. And like many countries around the world, these two old friends each have their individual “national day.”

 Four day weekend

-If the 14th of July falls on a Thursday than the French sometimes take the following Friday off which is called “Faire le pont” which literally means “Make a bridge” but idiomatically speaking means to take a 4 day weekend.
+If the 14th of July falls on a Thursday, then the French sometimes take the following Friday off, called “Faire le Pont,” which means “Make a bridge,” but idiomatically speaking means to take a four-day weekend.
 This is true of most bank holidays in France.

-Where Americans say happy 4th, the French would never say happy Bastille day or happy 14th of July.
+Where Americans say Happy 4th, the French would never say Happy Bastille Day.
 It just sounds weird to French ears.

-Americans tend to have flags everywhere on the fourth of July but in France, it’s just not the case.
-You’ll definitely see French flags as part of the annual 14th of July military parade but in general, your average French person would never stand around waving a French flag.
+Americans tend to have flags everywhere on the Fourth of July, but it’s just not the case in France.
+You’ll see French flags as part of the annual 14th of July military parade, but in general, your average French person would never stand around waving a

-Since 1880, the 14th of July celebrations always starts with what is now the worlds biggest, oldest and maybe even the most expensive military parade in the world which starts at the top of the Champs-Elysées and ends on the Place de la Concorde in front of the president’s tribune
+Since 1880, the 14th of July celebrations always start with what is now the world’s biggest, oldest and maybe even the most expensive military parade in the world, which starts at the top of the Champs-Elysées and ends on the Place de la Concorde in front of the president’s tribune.

-Crowds gather hours in advance to get a good spot to view the over 4000 military personnel, policemen, firemen and also the horses, helicopters, fighter jets, tanks and more.
+Crowds gather hours in advance to get a good spot to view the over 4000 military personnel, police officers, firefighters and also horses, helicopters, fighter jets, tanks and more.

-To accommodate the huge crowds, we’re talking millions, there is stadium style seating all along the Champs-Elysées and barrier controls in other areas.
+To accommodate the massive crowds, we’re talking millions; there is stadium-style seating all along the Champs-Elysées and barrier controls in other areas.

-Trump was so impressed by the Bastille day French military parade which he attended back in 2017, he wants one for the USA too.
+Trump was so impressed by the Bastille day French military parade, which he attended back in 2017; he wanted one for the USA.